 Board Report

-The Business Manager shall review a Board Report on a monthly basis to ensure the accuracy of fund accounting.
+The Chief Financial Officer shall review a Board Report on a monthly basis to ensure the accuracy of fund accounting.

 Data Entry and Validation (†)

 All data entry shall be from the appropriate source document(s).
 All data entry shall be validated (verified) with the source documents.
 A system of checks and balance shall be in place to ensure that all postings to the general ledger result in the desired outcome.
 For example, a cash receipt journal shall be validated to ensure that the total amount deposit matches the posted cash receipt journal.